-Nothing smells more like fall than a wonderful bonfire in the crisp autumn air, and nothing tastes more like fall than Michigan apples.
+Nothing smells more like fall than a pile of burning leaves in the crisp autumn air, and nothing tastes more like fall than Michigan apples.
 Whether you enjoy biting into a delicious apple right off the tree or into any one of a number of delicious dessert recipes, fall and Michigan apples are “mates” – especially when it comes to apple desserts!

 What some people don’t know is that not every apple is great for desserts.
 In fact, one of the most popular apples, the Red Delicious, is rarely, if ever, used in desserts, mostly because its flesh doesn’t soften well when cooked, and it lacks the tartness to counterbalance additional sweetness and spices.

 Stuffed Apple Biscuits with Cinnamon Sugar Crust: Makes 2 Portions

 2 Biscuits Pillsbury Grand Biscuits 2 TBSP Applesauce 2 TBSP Raisins 1 ea.
 Golden Delicious or Other Pie Apple 2 TBSP Salted Butter 2 TBSP Granulated Sugar ½ tsp Cinnamon

 Open up the biscuit package, and remove two biscuit pieces.
 Gently pat or roll out into a round shape approximately 1” larger in diameter than your chosen apple.

 Place the 2 biscuit rounds on a baking sheet.

 Place 1 TBSP of apple sauce and 1 TBSP of raisins in the center of each biscuit round.

 Peel apple and cut in half.
 Then, using a small spoon, core out each half-apple, carving out enough space to provide room for the apple sauce and raisins.
 (If you want, you can score the top of the apple half in a crisscross pattern.
 It’s a pretty look.)